 VPNH is a small Ruby script / daemon that is mainly a wrapper around OpenVPN for split VPN tunneling.
 The script sets up a special user under which everything runs within the VPN, and everyone else runs outside of the VPN.
 It also maintains the connection by monitoring it.
 I use it for my home seed box with Plex and Fezly.

 This is a very simple implementation of Conway's Game-of-Life, one that you can play with in your browser.
 There are much better implementations of Life out there which make use of some very intricate optimizations.
-Some of these optimizations, like Hashlife by Bill Gosper are interesting in and of themselves, worthy of implementing and studying.
+Some of these optimizations, like Hashlife by Bill Gosper are interesting in and of themselves, worthy of implementation and study.
 This was really just an excuse to play with cellular automata and ponder the nature of our own [potentially simulated] reality.
 Isn't it amazing that so much complexity can arise from two simple rules?

 A simple JS + Canvas implementation of the classic game of snake.
 More of a finger exercise than anything else.